tinko26/ao/docs/api/src/ao/ao_heap.h.md

 #define ao_heap_is_empty(x)
 ```

-Checks whether a heap is empty in constant time.
+Checks whether a heap is empty, in constant time.

 ## `ao_heap_peek`